elena-bianca312/Proiect-CC/README.md

 - POSTGRES_PASSWORD: password123
 - POSTGRES_USER: user123
 - POSTGRES_DB: db123

 !
-These should match the credentials defined in the db.js file
+These should match the credentials defined in the db.js file !

+# TODO

+- Build frontend for app
+- Integrate with K8S and Terraform